frroossst/mazer/README.md

 # Motivations

-- **Simple:** Natural Language alternative to math markup like LaTeX
+- **Simple:** Natural Language alternative to math markup like LaTeX or MathML

+- **Opinionated:** This is what works for me, your preferences maybe different

 - **Portable:** Plain text files and compiles to HTML